cardano-foundation/hydra-voting-poc/README.md

 General Statements:
 - M1: Since votes are handled in batches - they only way system can work is that votes are not duplicated, this means that votes votes coming from vote domain / (currently jormungandr sidechain) are already unique and deduplicated (since we won't have one big Merkle Tree but a lot of small ones).
+- Security assumptions: the current design of the system has currently security equal to 1 honest Hydra Head operator, meaning only if all Hydra Head Operators form a group and agree to .e.g. drop certain votes system could be compromised.
+There is an idea to explore in the future to use so called Mithril Committe on L1 that could also verify operation of Hydra Head Operators.
+Effectively this committee could independently tally the votes and publish their tally result on L1.
+This could increase security of the system with additional complexity of additional technology (Mithril) and Committe doing the work.

 ## General Open Problems / Questions
 - Election: we would like to anybody could potentially run Hydra Head nodes but we do know that number of these people cannot exceed certain amount, e.g. 10